troglobit/finit/doc/config.md

     cgroup system cpu.weight:9800

 Adding an extra cgroup `maint/` will require you to adjust the weight of the above three.
-We leave `init/` and `user /` as-is reducing weight of `system/` to 9700.
+We leave `init/` and `user/` as-is reducing weight of `system/` to 9700.

     cgroup system cpu.weight:9700